Guiliano99/csr-attestation-tpm-example/docs/CONTRIBUTING.md

 # Contributing

+The original contributions to the file(s) in this folder were contributed under the IETF conditions which are copied below as of 2025-11-02.
+After that date Contributions may be under different terms.
+Before making any contribution contact the repo owner for more information.

 This repository relates to activities in the Internet Engineering Task Force ([IETF](https://www.ietf.org/)).
 All material in this repository is considered Contributions to the IETF Standards Process, as defined in the intellectual